Capacity Building Workshop on the legal framework, regulatory issues, and implications on technology transfer in Malaysia

 - To develop a better understanding between legal advisors and technology transfer professionals, exchange experience and ways of working, build connections and dialogues to address some legal challenges for technology transfer in Malaysia

-Three workshops were held on the following dates: 21 to 23 October 2020, 23 to 25 November 2020, and 19 to 20 January 2021.
+Following the January’s workshop, three more workshops to strengthen the capacity and learning in those areas were held on the following dates: 21 to 23 October 2020, 23 to 25 November 2020, and 19 to 20 January 2021.
 All the workshops were delivered virtually due to the ongoing pandemic situation in Malaysia and were facilitated by the UK and US consultants remotely.
 The workshops involved presentations from Malaysian, US and UK experts, keynote lectures, group work, discussions, and training sessions.
 The workshops were attended by 80 participants from various background and positions – i.e., government representatives, legal practitioners, technology transfer professionals and management representatives from universities, research institutions and industries.

-The output of the final workshop was recommendations for action to support universities, industry and their frontline practitioners in addressing the technology transfer legal obstacles highlighted by participants.
-As a follow-up, mentoring sessions were provided to selected stakeholders and participants who would support and facilitate the uptake of the recommendations by respective organisations and parties.
+The final workshop of the project produced a list of recommendations for action to support universities, industry and their frontline practitioners in addressing the technology transfer legal obstacles that were highlighted by the participants of the two-year project.
+As a follow-up, mentoring sessions were provided to selected stakeholders and participants who would support and facilitate the uptake of the recommendations.